arbythsursy4361/HTB/start_point/tier_0/README.md

 ---
 In the first module, you will gain essential skills in the world of cybersecurity pen-testing.

-You'll start by learning how to connect to various services, such as FTP, SMB, Telnet, Rsync, and RDP anonymously.
+You'll start by learning how to connect to various services, such as FTP, SMB, Telnet.

 Next, you'll discover the power of Nmap, a valuable tool for identifying open ports on target systems, allowing you to assess their vulnerabilities.